Get,

 • It might help blood circulation

-• It might boost energy levels1
+• It might boost energy levels

-Potential Uses of Jowar for Overall Health:
+Potential Uses of Jowar for Overall Health

 Jowar contains various phenolic compounds and other bioactive compounds.
 It is highly nutritious.
 Therefore, it might be of potential use for various conditions that are stated below.